Educational entertainment: Radio and podcasts

 Radio can serve as an effective vehicle for educational entertainment.
 The British radio soap opera The Archers has for decades been systematically educating its audience on agricultural matters; likewise, the Tanzanian radio soap opera Twende na Wakati ("Let's Go With the Times") was written primarily to promote family planning.

 Likewise, podcasts have begun to exemplify the concept of edutainment, with some radio programs also becoming available in this digital format.
-Not only are there are series with educational elements that are listened to recreationally, but there are also podcasts used as an educational tool.
+Not only are there series with educational elements that are listened to recreationally, but there are also podcasts used as educational tools.
 Lessons based on podcasts have increased in popularity, with TeachersPayTeachers finding that lesson plans relating to podcasts rose in downloads by 21 percent and 650 percent in 2014 and 2015, respectively, which corresponded with the release of Serial.

 Other successful radio programs and/or podcasts that have fused entertainment and education include: